 The weaker someone plays chess the simpler Draughts becomes?

-Some people proved that the better Chess player is, the less good moves he sees in each posistion.
-For a Chess master a position can contain an average of two good moves.
-Weak amateurs has less problems – they can see over a dozen good moves.
+Some people proved that the better Chess player is, the less good moves he sees in each position.
+For a Chess master, a position can contain an average of two good moves.
+Weak amateurs have fewer problems – they can see over a dozen “good” moves.

 This evokes an interesting paradox.
 If the number of moves considered by a player affect the difficulty of the game that means … the weaker someone plays Chess, the simpler Draughts becomes!
-Very weak Chess player can see even 30 good moves so Chess is harder for him than Checkers.
+A very weak Chess player can see even 30 good moves so Chess is harder for him than Checkers.
 Chess grandmaster sees two good moves, and in Draughts there are often more possible moves.
-Does this mean the chess grandmaster see Draughts are harder game?
+Does this mean the chess grandmaster see Draughts are a harder game?
 Of course not.
-Greater choice of possible moves does not makes the game easier or harder.
+Greater choice of possible moves does not make the game easier or harder.

-Who can compare difficulty of two games?
+Who can compare the difficulty of two games?
 Someone who played both games pretty well.
-There were such people, for example François Philidor, Chess master and music composer who lived in the XVIII century.
+There were such people, for example, François Philidor, Chess master and music composer who lived in the XVIII century.

-Picture below shows a position from Draughts game.
+The picture below shows a position from Draughts game.
 There are 9 pieces on each side.
 This position doesn’t look like better for Black or better for White.
-In fact White can win this game in just few moves and Black cant prevent this win.
+In fact, White can win this game in just a few moves and Black can’t prevent this win.
 In order to win White must make few just-right moves.
 Good Draughts player will see this chance, but it’s not visible for many average people.

 If you to see what good draughts player can do here, read this post.

 Draughts player must memorize different layouts of similar pieces.
-What’s more, on Draughts after making a capture pieces do not stay on fields previously occupied by enemy pieces.
+What’s more, on Draughts after making a capture, a piece does not stay on fields previously occupied by enemy pieces.
 And because capturing is mandatory one move can determine next few moves.
-Therefore, imagining how position will look after one move can be really hard in Draughts.
+Therefore, imagining how the position will look after one move can be really hard in Draughts.

 People say Chess players predict the moves of the opponent.
-In fact you can’t predict a move, but you can suggest something to your opponent and anticipate some of his reactions (eg. exposing a valuable piece for a capture may result in moving certain piece to make this capture).
+In fact, you can’t predict a move, but you can suggest something to your opponent and anticipate some of his reactions (eg. exposing a valuable piece for a capture may result in moving a certain piece to make this capture).